brianrabil/dotfiles/README.md

 // and so on...
 ```

 Easy as that.
-GNU Stow will create a symlink to the appropriate location.
+GNU Stow will create symlinks to the appropriate locations.

-4. Enjoy! 😉
+3. Enjoy! 😉